green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 Afterwards run the measurements: [Measuring locally →]({{< relref "measuring-locally" >}})

 To see all final files in an example of what we introduced here go to the [Example app](https://github.com/green-coding-berlin/example-applications/tree/main/wordpress-mariadb-data)

-## Alternative way to containerize web app

-This alternative path is special to the Green Metrics Tool.

-The resulting container images rely on the functionality that a volume can be attached at runtime.
-This is NOT possible on typical docker hosting services and will impact the reusability of the resulting image.

-Nevertheless it is very helpful in development, as it saves from having too many images floating around.

-TODO
-Via Mounts!